moto-timo/meta-replicape/README.md

 - emmc script does not complete right.
 - g_multi does not load (ok, added usb_f_eem)
 - Changed the script on pvr so there is no .sh any more.
+- Date not set properly
+- Modules were missing.
+Adding "kernel-modules" to image.
+Is this necessary?

 Remember (Will eventually be a part of recipes):
 - Compiling toggle: add the "-B 0x100000" argument to the build/tmp-angstrom_v2013_06-eglibc/sysroots/beaglebone/usr/bin/crossscripts/qemuwrapper